CamelPage/CamelPage/README.md

 - 👋 Hi, I’m @CamelPage
 - 👀 I’m interested in Games And Creating Them
-- 🌱 I’m currently learning Batch and C++
+- 🌱 I’m currently learning Java
 - 📫 How to reach me discord "camelpage"

 <!---